 Pierfrancesco Vago is the Executive Chairman of MSC Cruises since 2013.
-Prior to that, as the Company's Chief Executive Officer, he led MSC Cruises to over 800% growth since its inception.
+Prior to that, as Chief Executive Officer, he led the Company to grow over 800% in 10 years.

 In his position, Mr Vago leads the company's ongoing strategy and long-term vision from its headquarters in Geneva, Switzerland.
 He also oversees all of MSC Group's subsidiaries with strategic relevance to the tourism sector.